gcowan/hyperk-1/README.md

 It should be possible to read n_samples automatically - either from the LabView parameter file, or from the input file directly.

+pickle_data_lcwp_dir.py
+This does the same as above, but the <directory> argument concerns a folder containing an entire set of measurments.
+This will loop through this directory and output a pickle signal and pedestal file for each sub-folder within - i.e. each measurement taken in the run.

 make_spectra.py
 WHAT DOES IT DO?
 Takes in a pair of pickle files (signal and pedestal) the calculates the gain